-Demonstrators gather outside the U.S. Supreme Court in Washington April 23, 2019, following oral arguments on a citizenship question for the census.
-A federal court ruled Sept.
-10, 2020, that excluding immigrants in the country illegally from the census count would violate the 14th Amendment, which requires the number of House seats each state is allotted to be based on "counting the whole number of persons in each state."
+Demonstrators gather outside the U.S. Supreme Court in Washington April 23, 2019, following oral arguments on a citizenship question for the 2020 census.
+A second federal court blocked the Trump administration Oct.
+22, 2020, from excluding immigrants in the U.S. without legal status from the census count.
 (CNS photo/Reuters/Shannon Stapleton)